Construction and Skilled Craft TradesTechnical Vocational Certificate Programs

 Phone: (850) 201-8760

 Program Purpose: To prepare students to enter employment in the welding industry or continue their education.
-By successfully completing the program, students are eligible to receive an industry-recognized certificate, sit for American Welding Society (AWS) exams and receive an OSHA 1926 Safety card.
-The program is also aligned with industry-recognized certifications provided by the National Center for Construction Education and Research (NCCER) and the American Welding Society.
+By successfully completing the program, students are eligible to receive industry-recognized certificates, sit for American Welding Society (AWS) exams and receive an OSHA 1926 Safety card.
+The program is also aligned with industry-recognized certifications provided by NCCER and AWS.

 Program Length: 1,050 clock hours